Arthur Morris/BIRDS AS ART

 What’s Up?

-The forecast for this morning is for partly cloudy with scattered thunderstorms beginning around 8am.
-I will surely be heading down to the lake early.
+Today is Monday 20 June 2022.
+The forecast for this morning is for sunny with a soft breeze from the east.
+I will be headed down soon.
 Wherever you are and whatever you are doing, I hope that you too have a great day.
-This blog post took about 90 minutes to to prepare and makes seventy-four days in a row with a new one.
+This blog post took more than an hour to prepare and makes ninety-seven days in a row with a new one.

 BIRDS AS ART Image Optimization Service (BAA IOS)